devorgpl/ac-pwa-twa/README.md

       Caused by: java.lang.IllegalStateException: Failed to find target with hash string 'android-31' in: /usr/lib/android-sdk/cmdline-tools but the second build works.
+- Can't put .well-known/assetlinks.json to github pages, should be served on other server

 ## Sources: